macchioni/nextjs-blog/posts/subscribe.md

         <p>You can unsubscribe at any time by clicking the link in the footer of our emails.
 For information about our privacy practices, please visit our website.</p>
     </div>
     <div class="content__gdprLegal">
-        <p>We use Mailchimp as our marketing platform.
+        <p>GDPR stuff: We use Mailchimp as our marketing platform.
 By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing. <a href="https://mailchimp.com/legal/" target="_blank">Learn more about Mailchimp's privacy practices here.</a></p>
     </div>
 </div>
   <div id="mce-responses" class="clear">